cityssm/node-paper-sizes/README.md

 - North American paper sizes (including ANSI and Arch) are returned in inches.
 - ISO paper sizes are returned in millimetres.

-This avoids strange paper sizes when used in conjunction with report generating tools, like [@cityssm/pdf-puppeteer](https://www.npmjs.com/package/@cityssm/pdf-puppeteer).
+This avoids strange paper sizes (like Letter paper set at 215.9 mm x 279.4 mm) when used in conjunction with report generating tools, like [@cityssm/pdf-puppeteer](https://www.npmjs.com/package/@cityssm/pdf-puppeteer).

 That being said, **helper functions are included to return dimensions